pluralsh/documentation/pages/basic-setup-and-deployment/admin-console.md

 * serves as a built-in k8s dashboard for all plural apps in the cluster, along with providing app-level health checking
 * is the touchpoint at which incidents can be filed with the owner of an application

 The console is not a strict dependency, but it is highly recommended to install it.
 It can be installed and deployed like any other application on Plural.
-For more detailed instructions, please refer to [this guide](admin-console.md).

 {% hint style="info" %}
 The admin console is separate from [app.plural.sh](https://app.plural.sh) which is primarily a package registry.